 When you’re thinking about alcohol and Diflucan, it’s essential not just to consider the potential for enhanced side effects and liver toxicity, but also your body’s need to be strong to heal itself.

-To sum up, can you mix alcohol and Diflucan?
-No, because there is the potential for liver toxicity and enhanced side effects when you combine alcohol and Diflucan.
-However, does alcohol make Diflucan ineffective?
-No, but it may further compromise your immune system when you’re trying to combat an infection.
+- No, you shouldn’t because there is the potential for liver toxicity and enhanced side effects when you combine alcohol and Diflucan.